Draugen (video game): Plot

-In the meantime, Edward finds various articles of clothing, like a hat, a pair of gloves and a brooch, which he asserts to belong to her sister and left behind as breadcrumbs for him to find her.
-Also, tension begin to rise between the scientifically minded and skeptical Edward and the empathetic and compassionate Alice, who insists Edward to break out of his obsession of seeking his sister and piece together the tragedy in Graavik.
+In the meantime, Edward finds various articles of clothing, like a hat, a pair of gloves and a brooch, which he asserts to belong to his sister and left behind as breadcrumbs for him to find her.
+Also, tension begins to rise between the scientifically minded and skeptical Edward and the empathetic and compassionate Alice, who insists Edward to break out of his obsession of seeking his sister and piece together the tragedy of Graavik.
 On their fourth day in the village, the pair hear the ringing of the church bell, which they race to investigate.
 They enter the boarded up and abandoned church, and find the records of recent births and deaths.
 Most of the deaths are attributed to being caused by a local curse.
 Finding a recent, unnamed burial, Edward is violently distraught and digs up the deceased – not his sister but a stranger.
 His relief is rebuked by a furious Alice, who castigates his increasingly unhinged behavior and callousness to the world around him.
 An incandescent Edward banishes Alice in rage, who disintegrates into thin air – revealing that she was a figment of Edward's imagination.
 Remorseful, Edward gives chase and begs Alice's forgiveness.
 At the Fretland farmhouse, Alice hurls herself off of the roof to Edward's horror.
-At the side of her limp body, Edward is rebuked by a large angelic statue, insisting he's not alone.
+At the sight of her limp body, Edward is rebuked by a large angelic statue, insisting he's not alone.
 Later, the angel and Alice, now revived, try to dissuade Edward from his obsession but Edward casts them out forever.
 Now alone, Edward unlocks the final room of the house, finding the deceased body of his host, Anna Fretland.
-Edwards also finds a letter written by a bereaved and distraught Fredrik, promising closure, and a lighter which Edward claims to belong to Elizabeth.
+Edwards also finds a letter written by a bereaved and distraught Johan, promising closure, and a lighter which Edward claims to belong to Elizabeth.